How to Clean a Pressure Cooker: 7 Simple Steps to Keep it Like New in 2026

 A pressure cooker is the heart of a modern American kitchen, saving us precious time and energy on those busy weeknights.
 However, to keep it working safely and efficiently, regular and thorough maintenance is essential.
 If food particles or minerals clog the valves, it can lead to safety hazards or performance issues.
 Whether you use a stovetop model or an electric Instant Pot, this guide will show you the easiest way to keep your appliance looking and performing like new.

 A clean pressure cooker is a safe pressure cooker.
-Don't forget to check our latest Smart Home & Lifestyle Deals on the Best Household Essentials homepage!
+Maintaining a safe home environment goes hand-in-hand with smart gear selection.
+Once you master your cooker maintenance, don't forget to check our latest Smart Home & Lifestyle Deals by exploring our premium appliance reviews on the Best Household Essentials homepage!

 Table of Contents